flexrn/uamir/README.md

 Before using most of the features of the assignment manager you have to understand the anatomy of a Recruiting Solution document.

-Recruiting solution documents have several fields roughly described by the following
+Recruiting solution **documents** have several fields roughly described by the following:

-TODO: Describe document format
+* *name*: the name of the document as it appears in Recruiting Solution.
+* *rsscredid*: the unique id of the document.
+* *type*: the type of the document.
+May be one of:
+  * *Skills*: skills checklist
+  * *Docs*: documents that have been added by the company
+  * *Tests*: online tests
+* *versionid*: the version number; seems only to apply to tests.

+Don't rely on the name to uniquely identify a document, as it's possible to delete and create another document with the same name.

-A request is any document that has been assigned; this is equivalent to the items already present in the assignment manager.
+A **request** is any document that has been assigned; this is equivalent to the items already present in the assignment manager, and corresponds to the values present in the returned hashes from UAMiR::AssignmentManager#get_assigned_documents.

-The request has several fields
+The request has several fields:

 * *adminusername*: the username of the individual that initially created the request.
 * *assigned*: boolean, 1 or 0.
 For existing assignments this is always 1.
 * *assignedby*: username of user that assigned the document.